google/xsecurelock/README.md

     locking) when above xss-lock command line is used.
 Should be at least as large as the period time set using "xset s".
 Also used by `wait_nonidle` to know when to assume dimming and waiting has finished and exit.
+*   `XSECURELOCK_SAVER_DELAY_MS`: Milliseconds to wait after starting children process and before mapping windows to let children be ready to display and reduce the black flash.
 *   `XSECURELOCK_XSCREENSAVER_PATH`: Location where XScreenSaver hacks are installed for use by `saver_xscreensaver`.